alghiffaryfa19/convergence-shell/README.md

 A modular GNOME Shell extension that adapts the desktop experience to the device it is running on — phone, tablet, laptop, or desktop.
 One installation, one set of preferences, behaviour that follows the hardware.

+This is an early work in progress project and I opened it up to the public for others to contribute to the vision and to help resolve some of the remaining bugs to enable a full Linux Covergence experience.

 ## Demo

 <video src="https://github.com/Daniel-Blandford/convergence-shell/releases/download/v0.1.0/LinuxMobileDemo.mp4" controls width="100%">